gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Introductory Combinatorics** by *R. A. Brualdi*: There are some typos, but there some really interesting discussions like an interesting theorem by Erdős and Szekeres (p.
 76, 5th ed).
 * **An Introduction to the Theory of Numbers** by *Ivan Niven, Herbert S. Zuckerman and Hugh L. Montgomery*: Covers all flavours of number theory in adequate detail.
 Requires some mathematical maturity.

 *I never came across a good introductory book on graph theory.
 The books are in general filled with definitions and algorithms.
-In my opinion, one can pick some notes ([like these](https://code.google.com/archive/p/graphbook/)) which illustrate algorithms by implementing them using C++ or Python.*
+In my opinion, one can pick some notes ([like these](https://code.google.com/archive/p/graphbook/)) which illustrate algorithms by implementing them using SageMath.*

 ## Analysis ##